 Create a Comfortable Environment

 When you go outside, it’s cold and raining or snowing.
-And when you’re inside, the air is dried out from your heating system.
+Your heating systems dries our your air.
 It can feel like you can’t get comfortable anywhere.

 One way to make your home or apartment more inviting is to be aware of humidity levels.
-The ideal range is between 45-50 percent, and it can help with overcoming illness and preventing dry skin.
-You can find more specifics with Aprilaire’s guide to humidity.
+The ideal range is between 30-60%, and it can help with overcoming illness and preventing dry skin.
+You can find more specifics with our guide to humidity.

 Find a Sleep Schedule That Works

 Reduced sunlight can impact your sleep cycle, making you constantly tired or unwilling to get out of bed.
-But remember that getting more sleep in the winter is normal, so don’t worry if you find yourself getting closer to 8-9 hours of sleep compared to 7-8 in other times of the year.
+Don’t worry if you are getting closer to 8-9 hours of sleep.
 What’s important is to find a sleep schedule that works for you and to stick to it.
 More and better sleep can help you fight illness and provide stability during the winter months.

 - The National Institute of Mental Health